 Another type of nerve block is called thoracoscopic sympathectomy.
 This means the doctor uses a thoracoscope to reach the nerves in the chest.
 This is a tube with a camera, eyepiece and light that enables the surgeon to look inside the body.
 You will have either a general anaesthetic or a sedative.
 You have a few small cuts (incisions) made between your neck and breastbone.
 The surgeon uses the thoracoscope to look inside your body and find nerves that are part of a chain called the sympathetic nerve chain.
 The surgeon then uses a laser or radiofrequency probe at the tip of the thorascope to block this chain of nerves.

 If cancer spreads to the bones it often causes pain.
 Cancer in the bones can make them weak and more likely to break.
 This type of break is called a pathological fracture.
 Doctors have developed ways of treating bones affected by cancer, by using special cement to strengthen them.
-These relatively new techniques are
+These techniques are

 Cementoplasty means using a special cement to strengthen and support bone.
 Percutaneous means under the skin, and describes how the cement is put into the bone.
 Doctors use the cement to fill parts of bone that have been destroyed by cancer and are causing pain.
 It can help to relieve pain and make the bone more stable.
 It has also improved walking for some people.

 You have this minor operation either under a general anaesthetic or when you are drowsy after taking a sedative.
 Using X-rays to guide the way, the doctor puts a needle into the skin and injects the cement into the bone.